althearao/local-voice-ai-agent/README.md

 )
 ```

-Kokoro has not been trained much on other accents, so you might notice that other accents are spoken in a weired manner.
+Kokoro has not been trained much on other accents, so you might notice that other accents are spoken in a weird manner.

 ## How it works